OleksiiKova/build_master_shop/README.md

 - Git: Version control tool.
 - Am I Responsive: Used to show the website image on a range of devices.
 - Lighthouse: Used for performance auditing and optimization.
-- [Wave](wave.webaim.org): Used for accessibility testing and ensuring compliance with accessibility standards.
+- [OpenArt](https://openart.ai/): Used for creating images.
-- [OpenArt](openart.ai): Used for creating images.
+- [DeepAI](https://deepai.org/): Used for creating images.
-- [Insmind](www.insmind.com): Used for creating transparent backgrounds for images.
+- [Insmind](https://www.insmind.com/): Used for creating transparent backgrounds for images.
-- [Design.com](www.design.com): Used for creating logo.
+- [Design.com](https://www.design.com/): Used for creating logo.
 - [Coolors.co](https://coolors.co/): Used to choose the colours.
 - [Squoosh](https://squoosh.app/): Used to reduce the size of an image without significant loss of quality.